 Geum is a perennial plant that holds its own in almost any flower border.
-Its low, deep green foliage is a pleasing backdrop for the tall stalks of dangling flowers that come in warm red, orange and yellow tones.
+Its low, deep green foliage is a pleasing backdrop for the tall stalks of dangling flowers in warm red, orange, and yellow tones.

 Also known as Avens, Geum grows in a small clump about 12 to 18 inches (30 to 45 cm) wide.
 While there are many wild species of Geum, gardeners typically grow the hybrid cultivars, which all have fluffy double blossoms, usually 1 to 2 inches (2.5 to 5 cm) in diameter, with many layers of petals.
 Geum flowers are held above the evergreen foliage on wiry stems, giving them a light, airy feeling.
 They flower profusely in spring and then sporadically throughout the summer.

 Geum is also known for its seed heads.
 After the flowers fade, the seeds develop inside a unique structure with feathery gray tails.

 Geum is welcome in almost any garden bed or floral arrangement with its elegant jewel-like flowers and attractive foliage.
 It's not a tough-as-nails plant, but it will thrive with little effort with basic care and decent soil conditions.

 Geums grow best in a sunny position with average garden water.
 However, in really hot climates, afternoon shade is essential to keep the plants from being scorched.
 Good drainage is also important, as Geum is subject to root rot in wet conditions.
 Otherwise, they are very adaptable to different soil types.

 Geums are generally grown as a front-of-the-border plant, where their low foliage and bright flowers make a cheerful edging to flower beds.
 Since it is a small plant, masses of one variety are very effective, though they can also be interspersed with other small-statured annuals and perennials for a cottage garden look.
 Geums are also excellent in potted arrangements and make great cut flowers.